Quick House Sale Companies

 The OFT state that the objective of the market study is for them to gain a better understanding of how the market functions and to consider if changes need to be made to benefit consumers.

 It’s clear that something needs to be done to protect consumers.
 Here at Flying Homes, we guarantee to treat customers fairly.
-Call now for a chat in confidence, 0800 68 99 420 or fill in the online quote form and let’s see if we can get you a quick house sale at the price you want.
+Call now for a chat in confidence, 0800 68 99 420 or fill in the online quote form and deal with one of the UK’s trusted quick house sale companies.

 Some interesting comments here.
 Reading between the lines it looks like the OFT are going to shut down some operators who con their clients.